Olympus E-330 versus Leica Digilux 3

 |Panasonic L1 (⇒ lft | rgt)||Four Thirds||7.4||3136||2352||no||-||-||-||-|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The E-330 and the Digilux 3 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The adjacent table lists some of the other core features of the Olympus E-330 and Leica Digilux 3 along with similar information for a selection of comparators.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Olympus E-330 (⇒ rgt)||optical||no||2.5||215||tilting||no||4000||3.0||13||no|